teberl/elixir.todo_app/README.md

 ## TodoApp

-Application logic to create and work with TodoItems and TodoLists
+Application logic to create and work with TodoItems and Lists